How to buy Cisco (CSCO) shares in Australia

 |Level of controversy||2|

 Cisco Systems, Inc. designs, manufactures, and sells Internet Protocol based networking and other products related to the communications and information technology industry in the Americas, Europe, the Middle East, Africa, the Asia Pacific, Japan, and China.
-It provides infrastructure platforms, including networking technologies of switching, routing, wireless, and data center products that are designed to work together to deliver networking capabilities, and transport and/or store data.
-The company also offers collaboration products comprising unified communications, Cisco TelePresence, and conferencing, as well as the Internet of Things and analytics software.
-In addition, it provides security products, such as network security, cloud and email security, identity and access management, advanced threat protection, and unified threat management products; and cloud and system management products.
-Further, the company offers a range of service and support options for its customers, including technical support and advanced services.
+The company also offers switching portfolio encompasses campus switching as well as data center switching; enterprise routing portfolio interconnects public and private wireline and mobile networks, delivering highly secure, and reliable connectivity to campus, data center and branch networks; wireless products include wireless access points and controllers; and compute portfolio including the cisco unified computing system, hyperflex, and software management capabilities, which combine computing, networking, and storage infrastructure management and virtualization.
+In addition, it provides Internet for the future product consists of routed optical networking, 5G, silicon, and optics solutions; collaboration products, such as meetings, collaboration devices, calling, contact center, and communication platform as a service; end-to-end security product consists of network security, cloud security, security endpoints, unified threat management, and zero trust; and optimized application experiences products including full stack observability and network assurance.
+Further, the company offers a range of service and support options for its customers, including technical support and advanced services and advisory services.
 It serves businesses of various sizes, public institutions, governments, and service providers.
 The company sells its products and services directly, as well as through systems integrators, service providers, other resellers, and distributors.
-Cisco Systems, Inc. was founded in 1984 and is headquartered in San Jose, California.
+Cisco Systems, Inc. has strategic alliances with other companies.
+Cisco Systems, Inc. was incorporated in 1984 and is headquartered in San Jose, California.

 Frequently asked questions